BIODEGRADABLE SOAP: THE RESPONSIBLE WAY TO STAY CLEAN OUTDOORS

 If you already pay close attention to the ingredients that make up what you eat and drink, why not extend this monitoring to the soaps and lotions that you place on your skin?
 Chemical laden soaps can contain known carcinogens and skin irritants.

-I don’t know about you but natural ingredients that I can pronounce, like olive oil, coconut oil, or jojoba oil, commonly found in biodegradable soaps, give me extra confidence to know that I am not risking my health with a product.
+I don’t know about you but natural ingredients that I can pronounce, like olive oil, coconut oil, or jojoba oil, commonly found in hiking soaps, give me extra confidence to know that I am not risking my health with a product.

 If you make the decision to go soapless when handling your hygiene needs in the backcountry, consider some of the following strategies: